PrefectHQ/prefect/docs/tutorial/deployments.md

 - Organize the flows for your worker to pick up and execute.
 - Describe the ephemeral infrastructure configuration that the worker will create for each flow run.
-- Prioritize the flows and respond to polling from its worker.
+- Prioritize the flows and respond to polling from its worker(s).

 ```mermaid
 graph TD;